Bed Bugs in Water: Can Bed Bugs Survive in Water?

 Method 1 – Using Washing Machine

-Step 1 – Pack your mattresses, beddings, and other infested stuff in the plastic bag.
+Step 1: Pack your mattresses, bedding, and other infested stuff in a plastic bag.

 Method 2 – Using Boiling Water

-Step 2 – Place a pot on the burner and wait for it to boil.
+Step 2: Place a pot on the burner.
+Then, wait for it to boil.

-Step 4 – Repeat the process and check if bed bugs are dead.
+Step 4: Repeat the process and check if the bed bugs are dead.

 Method 3 – Use Diluted Bleach

-Step 2 – Use hot water and pour it in the pot.
+Step 2: Use hot water.
+Then, pour it into the pot.

-Step 3.
-Use the same amount of bleach and pour it in the water.
+Step 3: Use the same amount of bleach.
+Then, pour it into the water.

 List of Sources